-\abstract {We report on the second observing program of the active galactic nucleus NGC~4151 with simultaneous Imaging X-ray Polarimetry Explorer ({\it IXPE}; 750 ks), {\it NuSTAR} ($\sim$ 60 ks), XMM-{\it Newton} ($\sim$75 ks), and {\it NICER} ($\sim$65 ks) pointings.
+\abstract {We report on the second observing program of the active galactic nucleus NGC~4151 with simultaneous Imaging X-ray Polarimetry Explorer (IXPE; 750 ks), \nustar\ ($\sim$ 60 ks), {\it XMM-Newton} ($\sim$75 ks), and NICER ($\sim$65 ks) pointings.
 NGC~4151 is the first Type-1 radio-quiet Seyfert galaxy with constrained polarization properties for the X-ray corona.
-Despite the lower flux state in which the source is re-observed and the resulting higher contribution of the constant reflection component in the \ixpe\ energy band, our results are in agreement with the first detection.
-From the polarimetric analysis, a polarization degree $\Pi$ = 4.7 $\pm$ 1.3 per cent and angle $\Psi$ = 77\degr $\pm$ 8\degr east of north (68 per cent confidence level) are derived in the 2.0 -- 8.0 keV energy range.
-Combining the two observations leads to polarization properties that are more constrained than those of the individual detections, showing $\Pi$ = 4.5 $\pm$ 0.9 per cent and $\Psi$ = 81\degr $\pm$ 6\degr (with detection significance $\sim$ 4.6$\sigma$).
+Despite the lower flux state in which the source was re-observed and the resulting higher contribution of the constant reflection component in the \ixpe\ energy band, our results are in agreement with the first detection.
+From polarimetric analysis, a polarization degree $\Pi$ = 4.7 $\pm$ 1.3\% and polarization angle $\Psi$ = 77\degr $\pm$ 8\degr east of north (68\% c.l.) were derived in the 2.0 -- 8.0 keV energy range.
+Combining the two observations leads to polarization properties that are more constrained than those of the individual detections, showing $\Pi$ = 4.5 $\pm$ 0.9\% and $\Psi$ = 81\degr $\pm$ 6\degr (with a detection significance of $\sim$ 4.6$\sigma$).
 The observed polarization angle aligns very well with the radio emission in this source, supporting, together with the significant polarization degree, a slab or wedge geometry for the X-ray corona.
 However, a switch in the polarization angle at low energies ($37\degr \pm 7\degr$ in the 2-3.5 keV bin) suggests the presence of another component.
-When it is included in the spectro-polarimetric fit, a high polarization degree disfavors an interpretation in terms of a leakage through the absorbers, rather pointing to scattering from some kind of mirror. }
+When it is included in the spectro-polarimetric fit, a high polarization degree disfavors an interpretation in terms of a leakage through the absorbers, instead pointing to scattering from some kind of mirror. }

 \keywords{polarization -- X-rays: galaxies -- X-rays: individuals: NGC~4151 -- galaxies: active -- galaxies: Seyfert}